ahmedrakib6609-bit/AI_course/AI Games/Nim_game/README.md

 After your move, the AI will process its turn and update the piles.

 Winning/Losing: The game announces the winner when the piles are empty.

-iv.
-Keep images/Screenshots of the game (Visuals)

-(Please insert two screenshots of your running Nim Game GUI here:)

-Image 1: Screenshot showing the initial board state with the move buttons.

-Image 2: Screenshot showing the "You Win!" or "AI Wins!" message in the info label.

 🧠 AI Algorithm (Point 3.c.v)